sevenbanisch/argumentmodel/readme.md

 - The original agent-based model (PAT), following [Banisch and Shamon (2025)](https://doi.org/10.1177/00491241231186658)
 - The reduced model based on a derived influence–response function (IRF)
-- Notebooks for their comparison (in the SI of the paper)
+- Scripts for model comparison (mainly for the SI of the paper)

 ## Contact